 cleaned, repaired, and straightened.
 Sunken graves have been leveled, water lines ran to the back of the cemetery, and other general land-scaping has been performed.
 Much of the maintenance, minus the lawn cutting and the opening and closing of graves is handled by

 Father Brian has remarked several times that we have one of the most beautifully maintained parish cemeteries in the diocese.
 With your generosity and support, it will continue to be so.
-Brandon Wotachek.

 St. James Cemetery is located on the west side of the church, at 18228 CTH R, Denmark, WI 54208, immediately behind the church parking lot.
 The oldest gravestone in St. James Cemetery is dated 1857.
 Two men from the area who served in the Civil War are buried here, as are many other servicemen from other wars.
 Land is owned adjacent to the current cemetery for future use.
 While St. James Church has overall jurisdiction over the cemetery, the day-to-day operations are handled by a Sexton.
-Our Sexton is Brandon Wotachek, and he can help individuals purchase burial sites, and also assist families when planning a funeral.
+Our Sexton is Brandon Wotachek, and he can help you purchase burial sites, and also assist families when planning a funeral.

 We have a peaceful, beautiful cemetery for our loved ones, but unfortunately there are many tilting, sinking and unlevel headstones.
 Our cemetery committee has approved purchasing a headstone lift to assist a team of volunteers to straighten the monuments.
 All donated money will be put towards this lift which costs over $3000.00.
 Thank you for helping us offset the cost of this equipment.